DomainGroupOSS/sass-to-emotion/README.md

 ### Sass

 This contains most of the heavy lifting, give it a glob of .scss files, it will parse them into a PostCSS AST and generate an Emotion JS file.
-To use, clone the repo and execute index.js like so:
+To use, clone the repo, run `npm install` and execute index.js like so:
 ```sh
 ../sass-to-emotion/index.js ./src/scss/**/*.scss
 ```

+Please note `yarn install` will not work for users outside of Domain because it handles the package.json `optional` dependencies differently to npm and will error for a private package we use for internal transforms.

 ![Sass to JS example](https://media.giphy.com/media/82oklJW3X4lQx9show/giphy.gif)